licheez/pvWayNuGetsSolution/MethodResultWrapperSolution/MethodResultWrapper.Core/MethodResultWrapperReadMe.md

-# Method Result Wrapper Core
+# Method Result Wrapper Core by pvWay

 Provides a generic wrapper that returns whether or not a method succeeded or failed carrying the method result on success or a list of notifications in case of failure.